giacomocerquone/StreamKey/README.md

 ## Usage
 1a.
 Give `streamkey server` on the PC that hasn't a keyboard<br>
 1b.
-Give `streamkey client -i <local-ip-of-your-server>` on the pac that has got a keyboard
+Give `streamkey client -i <local-ip-of-your-server>` on the PC that has got a keyboard

 ## License
-Released under the MIT license.
+Released under the MIT license.<br>
-If you distribute a copy or make a fork of the project, I'd like you to credit this project as source.
+If you distribute a copy or make a fork of the project, I'd like you to credit this project as source.<br>
 Copyleft 2016, Giacomo cerquone.